 If the mower has a battery, this is the next thing you should check.
-Use a battery charger with a tester to ensure the battery is functional.
+Use a battery charger with a tester, or a multimeter, to ensure the battery is functional.
 If it is, ensure the battery is fully charged and that the terminals are clean and have a good, tight connection with the black, negative cable attached to the negative terminal and the red, positive cable attached to the positive terminal.
 If the mower still will not start, check all fuses and wires to ensure there are no bare, loose, or pinched wires.
 Replace blown fuses with properly rated automotive fuses.

 Before servicing a lawnmower, it is recommended that you remove the spark plug to avoid accidental ignition.

 Examine the Fuel System

 If the mower has a good, strong crank and still will not start, begin by examining the fuel system.
 First, make sure the mower has gas.
 If the mower has not been used recently, it is not a bad idea to replace any existing gas with fresh gas.
 If the mower has gas, there may be a reason that it is not reaching the spark plug.
 Ensure all fuel lines and filters are clean and replace if damaged or clogged.
 If your mower has a fuel shutoff valve, make sure this is in the on position.
 Lastly, ensure the priming bulb is pumped to draw gasoline into the carburetor.

 Lawnmowers feature chokes that can be adjusted to help the mower start and run.
 The choke controls the air to fuel ratio.
 Your manual will give insight into how to start your specific mower, including the proper position for the throttle and choke.
 If you do not have the manual or otherwise cannot find this position, start by placing each at the halfway mark and adjust as you attempt to start.
 If you still are not seeing results, remove the air filter and replace if dirty.